Family Counseling: Does My Family Need Therapy?

 Sibling rivalry can be common in some families.
 However, it can also be a form of bullying or family conflict.
 When children compete against each other for parental attention or success, they may be causing each other emotional hurt.
 They may learn that competition and antisocial behavior is the only way to succeed.

-Common problems addressed by a family therapist
+Common problems addressed in family counseling

 When a family lives together, they may face life challenges such as:

-The death of a loved one or family pet
+- The death of a loved one or family pet

-Financial challenges such as low income, debt, or foreclosures
+- Financial challenges such as low income, debt, or foreclosures

-Natural disasters such as floods, tornadoes, or hurricanes
+- Natural disasters such as floods, tornadoes, or hurricanes

-Criminal attacks such as a break-in in the family home, home invasion, or assault
+- Criminal attacks such as a break-in in the family home, home invasion, or assault

-Social conflicts with friends, neighbors, or extended family
+- Social conflicts with friends, neighbors, or extended family

-Does my family need family counseling?
+Does we need family counseling?

 Communication concerns, conflict resolution, & therapy

-Licensed marriage and family therapists may also assign homework to complete between family therapy sessions to help resolve conflicts.
+Licensed marriage and family therapists may also assign homework to complete between family counseling sessions to help resolve conflicts.
 The homework may be education on a new behavior to practice, a journal-writing topic, or a request to develop solutions to a problem.
 The next time you attend therapy, you may discuss the previous session’s homework and move forward from there.

 How many sessions you or your other family members may be recommended will depend on a number of factors, such as the presence of any mental health problems (for example, substance use disorder), the strength of ingrained behavior patterns, and whether grief is a part of the family dynamic.

-Family therapists for conflict resolution and support
+Family therapists for conflict resolution and mental health support

 You may choose to go to a family therapist who practices in your city or work within the community mental health system for some family counseling services.
 Additionally, you could ask your primary care doctor if they can make a referral.
 You can also search for therapists through the American Association of Marriage and Family Therapy’s Therapist Locator tool.
 Before you choose a family counselor, give them a summary of your concerns and any applicable mental health conditions and ask them if they are available for support.